Parametric evolution, addition of boundstates and generalised Lax hierarchies: Introduction

 Similar results hold for other members of the Lax hierarchy with appropriate energy dependent changes to $C_k(\gamma_k,t_m)$ and $R(k,t_m)$.

 $B_m$ is a Hermitian operator which may be interpreted as the generator of 'time' evolution which propagates the potential $U$ according to the KdV equation or another higher order non-linear equation arising from eqs.
 (2) and (3).
-This propagation of $U$ is distinct from the usual time evolution of the Schroedinger eigenstates by the Hamiltonian H which propagates the particle through a fixed potential.
-The hermiticity of $B_m$ ensures unitary 'time' evolution of the eigenstates of the Schroedinger equation.
+This propagation of $U$ is distinct from the usual time evolution of the Schr{\"{o}}dinger eigenstates by the Hamiltonian H which propagates the particle through a fixed potential.
+The hermiticity of $B_m$ ensures unitary 'time' evolution of the eigenstates of the Schr{\"{o}}dinger equation.

 In this paper we develop methods by which is is possible to establish some general results which are valid in general and the Lax hierarchy is a special case of these general results.
 It will be shown that it is possible to construct a hierarchy of inter-connected functions which satisfy an evolution equation in parameter space which is different from eq.
 (2) but reduces eq.
 (2) for the case of the reflectionless potentials in a suitably taken limit.